Anna Filbey

-Anna Marie Filbey (born 11 October 1999) is a footballer who plays as a midfielder for Crystal Palace in the FA Women's Championship and the Wales national team.
-She is described by Tottenham as a "brave and technically-gifted defensive midfielder".
+Anna Marie Filbey (born 11 October 1999) is a footballer who plays as a midfielder for Watford in the FA Women's National League South and the Wales national team.
+She was described by Tottenham as a "brave and technically-gifted defensive midfielder".

 Club career

 On 11 February 2018, Filbey made her debut for Arsenal, coming on in the 80th minute, replacing Emma Mitchell in a 4–0 Arsenal win over Yeovil Town in the 2017–18 season.

 That proved to be her only league appearance with the club as she joined Tottenham Hotspur on 1 August.

 In February 2021 she joined Scottish Women's Premier League club Celtic on loan until the end of the 2020–21 season.

+FIlbey was part of the Crystal Palace squad that earned promotion to the Women's Super League for the first time, before joining Watford in the summer of 2024.

+Her first goal for the Golden Girls came in the 2-0 win over Cheltenham Town at Grosvenor Vale.

 International career

 Filbey has represented England at the youth level for the U17 and the U19 team.
 On 20 September 2018, Filbey received a call up for the Welsh national team, but was later forced to pull out due to injury.

 She made her senior international debut for Wales on 8 October 2019, starting a 1–0 UEFA Women's Euro 2021 qualifying away win over Belarus.

+Filbey earned a recall to the Wales squad in October 2024, and was involved again in November of that year as the side qualified for their first-ever major tournament.